Need pest help? Save $50 on your first recurring service today with code GET50

 What You Can Do

-Other practices to minimize problems include:
+Other practices to minimize spider problems include:

 • Wear shoes when you are outside, particularly in the evening since huntsman spiders are more active at night than during the day.